htswe/htswe.github.io/_posts/2024-06-30-notes-team-of-teams.md

 ### About this book

 This book is written by ex US army general and the story is mainly how US adapt to the new war between the AQI and US intelligence units.
 It gives a good insight about the struggle and how it overcame to respond to the threats.
-It also outlined the history of wars, industry revolution and how the information and communicatation become so critical in information age.
+It also outlined the history of wars, industry revolution and how the information and communication become so critical in information age.

 ### Who should read

 Initially, I was worried that a book about war.
 I personally prefer reading interesting stories, and this book turned out to be one of the good books to read.
 Not everyone of us are working in military or able to relate to war.
-But some of us work in big or small governemnt or private corporations.
+But some of us work in big or small government or private corporations.

 This book gives a good overview of what it feel to be working in a big organization with thousands of people with different cultures and backgrounds.
 If you are a person who is struggling with cross team communication, this book could be a good book to learn.